LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/delegate_message_1.rst.txt

 word that can mean different things in different object-oriented programming languages.

-To prevent using of this control construct to break object encapsulation, an attempt to delegate a message to the original sender results in an error.
+To prevent the use of this control construct to break object encapsulation, an attempt to delegate a message to the original sender results in an error.
 The remaining error conditions are the same as the :ref:`control_send_to_object_2` control construct.